Top Stories

 Launch candidate for Multistory

-The final package launched in December 2019 and immediately earned positive reactions internally and publicly.
-User research conducted post-launch showed that user impressions of the new UI tended to skew positive, with users describing the new UI as “informative,” “organized,” and “clear.”
+After securing the launch candidate for Multistory, I finalized the remaining three layouts that made up our MVP package.
+The launch immediately earned positive reactions internally and publicly.
+User research conducted post-launch showed that user impressions of the new UI were positive, with users describing the new UI as more “informative,” “organized,” and “clear.”
+It also increased high-quality clicks and carousel swipes, and decreased the time to the first interaction (meaning users made better choices more quickly).